 What if the only time your family can Skype with you is when the lockout is active?
 What if you need to meet friends for dinner and can't get back inside to grab some extra cash from your locker?

 In short, it's a huge inconvenience, and there's no real reason for them to exist.
-I understand that small, family-run hostels find it easier to clean without backpackers in the dorms, but plenty of hostels manage just fine with travelers hanging around.
+Family-run hostels find it easier to clean without backpackers in the dorms, but plenty of hostels manage just fine with travelers hanging around.

 Should You Avoid a Hostel That Has a Lockout?

-The only time I do choose a hostel with a lockout is when it's the best reviewed hostel in town, can save me a lot of money by staying there, and seems like it would genuinely better my trip by booking a bed there.
-Let's just say that I've yet to find a hostel that meets that criteria.
+The only instances in which it might benefit you to choose a hostel with a lockout is when it is the best reviewed hostel in town, can save you a lot of money by staying there, and/or seems like it would genuinely improve your trip.